 All educational visits are planned and organised following North Yorkshire’s guidelines.
 Safety on visits is of paramount importance to all staff and will determine the activities undertaken.

+We are very fortunate that our PTA, CHAPS, help fund many of the school visits to keep costs down for our families.
 Our Charging Policy is available to view in the School Policies area of this website.

 PE And Sports Funding